I may receive a commission for purchases made through product links on this page, but I always stand by my opinions and endorsements!

 What people like

-If you like instant water, Rheem RTGH is a great model.
+If you like instant water heaters, Rheem RTGH is a great model.
 With an energy factor of 0.94, it is pretty energy efficient.
-In fact, it gives the user an energy efficient star rebate.
+In fact, it gives the user an energy-saving star rebate.
 Most important, it uses an Overheat Film Wrap (OFW) to provide protection in case there is a breach of the heat exchange.
 In addition, it uses a Self-Diagnostic tool to monitor it and will warn you in case it ever malfunctions.
 Finally, the gas leak detector sensor is a useful feature for safety.

 Also, the small compact design looks great.
 The electronic ignition is convenient.